 In a nutshell

-Email marketing ROI is one of the most significant email metrics which demonstrates the effectiveness of marketing efforts.
+Email marketing ROI is one of the most significant email metrics that demonstrates the effectiveness of marketing efforts.
 To count basic ROI, divide the difference between the investment and profit by the amount of investments.

 You can also measure other types of email marketing ROI: